Plumbing Permits: When Required, How to Apply & What It Costs

 Routine maintenance and like-for-like replacements are typically exempt from permit requirements.
 These include:

-• Fixing a leaky faucet or replacing a faucet entirely
+• Fixing a leaky faucet or replacing a faucet with the same configuration

 • Swapping out a showerhead or toilet flapper